ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 There are some folders that we haven't used like the ones for visualization or notebooks.

 When initializing the structure with cookicutter, we believe we did something wrong as it created a folder inside of the repository and then the structure of the machine learning project inside of it.
-We didn't realize it wasn't done properly until very further in the project, when it was too late to fix.
+We didn't realize it wasn't done properly until very further in the project, when it was too late to fix.---
- ---

 ### Question 6